gaurav1780/comp1010practicalClassMaterial/week 11 - recursive data structures/practicalRecursiveDataStructures.md

 ## Question 13 (Weekly submission)

+- You will be working on `NodeService` class from the practice package located at `practicePackage.customBuiltLists.customBuiltLinkedList.attempts.NodeService`.
+- The function `sum` is already completed as an example of traversal.
+- Each function is worth 10 (out of 100).
+- Passing mark: 50
-Complete any 7 of the 10 tasks in the NodeService Class from the practice package located at `practicePackage.lists.customBuiltLists.customBuiltLinkedList.NodeService`.
-Submit file `NodeService.java` under [Week 11 submission](https://ilearn.mq.edu.au/mod/assign/view.php?id=5469278) on iLearn by Sunday 24th May, 21:00.
+- Submit file `NodeService.java` under Week 11 submission on iLearn by Sunday 23rd May, 21:00:00.
+- Late submissions not accepted (unless you have received special considerations approval).

+As usual, any of the following will disqualify your submission

+- late submission
+- compilation error
+- infinite loop
+- timeout (program must terminate within 5 seconds)
+- use of function from outside `NodeService` class